Umesh-Choudhari/Advanced_C-/Ex5/README.md

 ## Overview

-Within this assignment, a lambda expression named `displayFileNotFound` has been incorporated in the `Reader.cpp` file.
+Within this assignment, a lambda expression named `displayFileNotFound` has been incorporated in the `Reader.cpp` and `Writer.cpp` file.
 The objective of this lambda expression is to deliver a message indicating the absence of the specified file.

 ## Implementation Steps